Table of Contents[Hide][Show]

 Garlic tea can also be sipped to help resolve internal infections.
 Please note that garlic tea will not be as strong or effective as eating whole raw, crushed garlic cloves as described above.
 Cooking garlic reduces its medicinal properties.

 Garlic for Colds, Sore Throats or Sinus Headaches

-For colds, sore throat, or sinus headaches, hold a clove of garlic with the peel removed in the mouth for at least 15 minutes.
+For colds, sore throat, or sinus headaches, hold a clove of raw garlic with the peel removed in the mouth for at least 15 minutes.
 If this is too hot, use a clove of fermented garlic instead.
 You can suck on it a bit during that time if you like.
 Then, chew the clove up and swallow.